forestobservatory/cfo-api/README.md

 Based on the asset ID naming convention above, we've provided some `list` functions as a guide to what's available.

-- `geography` - CFO datasets have been clipped to different spatial extents: statewide, by county, by municipality, by watershed.
+- Geography - CFO datasets have been clipped to different spatial extents: statewide, by county, by municipality, by watershed.
   - `forest.list_geographies()` - returns the different geographic extents.
 Use `list_geographies(by="County")` to narrow return just the unique counties.
   - `forest.list_geography_types()` - returns the categories of geographical clipping available.
-- `category` - We currently provide three categories of data.
+- Category - we currently provide three categories of data.
   - `forest.list_categories()` - returns [`Vegetation`, `Weather`, `Wildfire`]
-- `metric` - each category of data contains a list of different available data types
+- Metric - each category of data contains a list of different available data types
   - `forest.list_metrics()` - returns the unique metrics for each category.
   - Run `list_metrics(category="Weather")` to return only weather-specific metrics.